 Indirect Tax in India

-Indirect tax is not directly levied on the taxpayers.
+Indirect taxation in India is not directly levied on the taxpayers.
 In other words, the burden of such tax is transferable to someone else.

 What is Indirect Tax?

 As the name suggests, Indirect tax is not directly levied on the taxpayers.
 This tax is often levied on goods and services which results in their higher prices.
-A few examples of such tax include service tax, central excise and customs duty, and value added tax (VAT).
+A few examples of indirect taxes in India include service tax, central excise and customs duty, and value added tax (VAT).

 Here are seven commonly imposed indirect taxes in India: